underscoreDev/interactly/README.md

 ### Prerequisites

 - Node
-- Postgres
+- Mysql
 - DB-migrate

 ## Technologies used

-- Postgres for the database
+- Mysql for the database
 - Typescript/Node/Express for the application logic
 - dotenv from npm for managing environment variables
 - db-migrate from npm for migrations
-- jsonwebtoken from npm for working with JWTs
 - jasmine and supertest for unit/integration testing

 ### Clone the repo